Feeds:

 Read Full Post »

-Written by Pamela Pyle, a contemporary physician, missionary, author and speaker.
-This is an excerpt from her book “Anticipating Heaven.”
+Written by Janice Mayo Mathers, a contemporary speaker and author.
+This is an excerpt from her book “Discovering God’s Good News for You.

 Read Full Post »